google/WebFundamentals/src/content/en/fundamentals/security/csp/reporting.md

 _both_ headers, enforcing one policy while monitoring another.
-This is a great way to evaluate the effect of changes to your application's CSP: turn on reporting for a new policy, monitor the violation reports and fix any bugs that turn up, then start enforcing the new policy once you're satisfied with its effect.
+This is a great way to evaluate the effect of changes to your application's CSP: turn on reporting for a new policy, monitor the violation reports and fix any bugs that turn up; when you're satisfied with its effect, start enforcing the new policy.